 Sec.
-1365-10.
+13645-12.
 Issue Certificates of Appropriateness.
 The Cultural Heritage Board or its designee shall issue Certificates of Appropriateness for proposals to construct, change, alter, modify, remodel, remove, or significantly affect any potential or designated Cultural Heritage Site which require a Certificate of Appropriateness as provided in this Article.

 Sec.
-1365-11.
+1365-13.
 Conduct Reviews.
-The Cultural Heritage Board or its designee shall, by Certificate of Review, review applications for permits to construct, change, alter, modify, remodel, remove, or significantly affect any potential or designated Cultural Heritage Site.
-This section applies only to sites not requiring a Certificate of Appropriateness and shall not apply in the case of demolition.
+The Cultural Heritage Board or its designee shall by Certificate of Review Adopt standards for reviewing review applications for permits to construct, change, alter, modify, remodel, remove, or significantly affect any potential or Ddesignated Cultural Heritage Sites or those potentially eligible for such designation.
+This Section applies only to sites not requiring a Certificate of Appropriateness and shall not apply in the case of demolition.